LambdaTest/documentation/docs/how-to-use-in-session-testing-tools.md

 ### Device Controls

-As the name suggests, with the device control feature you can control the volume and change the orientation of your real device.
+As the name suggests, with the **Device Control** feature you can control the volume and change the orientation of your real device.

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/device-control-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>

 ### Settings

-The settings section offer the following features:
+The **settings** section offer the following features:

 - **Idle Timeout:** This feature allows you to set the idle timeout for your test session by selecting from the dropdown menu.
+The default Idle Timeout is 5 minutes and the maximum limit is 45 minutes.
 - **Time Zone:** With this feature, you can select the time zone of your preference from the dropdown menu.
-Refer to the doc for specific time zones offered.
+The time zone are set to GMT by default and can be changed as per preference.
 - **Language:** With this feature, you can change the language in your test session for a more localized testing experience.
 Language locale doc.
-- **Projects:** The projects feature allows you to open your existing project in your real device.
+- **Projects:** The projects feature allows you to track your existing test session in an existing project.
+You can create and access your projects under **More Tools**.

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/settings-real-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>

 ### Switch

-This feature allows you to switch between devices and their OS versions and device detail cards such as  without exiting your current test session.
+This feature allows you to **switch** between devices, browser and their OS versions without exiting your current test session.

 <img loading="lazy" src={require('../assets/images/real-device-browser-testing/switch-browser-testing.webp').default} alt="add" width="1346" height="647" className="doc_img"/>